-In the following we prove that under weaker hypotheses, like clustered data or collapse of hidden layers, any critical point of the loss function produces layers close to low-rank matrices.
+In the following, we prove that under weaker hypotheses, like the collapse of hidden representations, any critical point of the loss function produces layers close to low-rank.
 In particular, the approximate rank of the layers at a stationary point is given by the number of clusters (or collapsing sets) and the approximation error depends both on the regularity of the loss function in the clusters and the within-cluster variability, which we measure as the total cluster variation of each hidden set $\intermdata^l$.